 Social Security Benefits Stop Growing at 70

 Up until age 70, delayed retirement credits are added to your Social Security (SSA) benefits.
 As a result, there is a lot to be gained by putting off your SSA payments.

 The higher benefit amount will then go on in the form of a survivor benefit for the longest spouse to live and can provide inflation-adjusted income for life.

 Required Minimum Distributions Start at Age 72

-When you reach age 72, the IRS requires that you start taking withdrawals from your qualified retirement accounts such as IRAs or 401(k) plans.
+IRS rules state that you must start taking money from your retirement accounts, such as IRAs or 401(k) plans, by the time you reach age 72.
 Although many people wait until they are required to take these payments, it does not always make sense.

 If you had lower income years before reaching age 72, it could make sense to withdraw money from retirement accounts and pay little to no tax.
 You will have to run a tax projection each year to decide what might be best.
-Regardless, at 72, you will have to start taking withdrawals or required minimum distributions (RMDs) from your IRA, SEP IRA, Simple IRA, and 401(k).
+Still, at 72, you will have to start taking withdrawals or RMDs from your IRA, SEP IRA, Simple IRA, and 401(k).

-It's important to note that if you don't take your RMD at 72, the IRS will levy a tax on the portion that you don't withdraw.
+It's vital to note that if you don't take your RMD at 72, the IRS will levy a tax on the portion that you don't withdraw.
 The IRS reports, "You may have to pay a 50% excise tax on the amount not distributed as required."
 Roth IRAs do not have to take an RMD.

 Guaranteed Income Choices Could Be an Option